franckess/genai-doc-search/README.md

 -------------------------------------------------------------------------------
 ```

-You can find the same outputs in the `Outputs` tab of the `serverless-pdf-chat` stack in the AWS CloudFormation console.
+You can find the same outputs in the `Outputs` tab of the `serverless-doc-chatai` stack in the AWS CloudFormation console.
 In the next section, you will use these outputs to run the React frontend locally and connect to the deployed resources in AWS.

 ### Amazon Knowledge Base for Bedrock setup